neokt/coursera-data-science-getting-and-cleaning-data/project/README.md

 Assignment for the Coursera Data Science Specialization - Getting and Cleaning Data.

 ## Files
 * run_analysis.R - The primary script to tidy the dataset.
-This script does not have any prereqisites other than the installation of the packages listed below.
+This can be run using the source("run_analysis.R") command in RStudio.

    The script performs the following actions:
   * Loads relevant packages
-  * Downloads source data and unzips files to a data folder in the working directory
+  * Downloads source data and extracts files to a data folder in the working directory (if data files have not been manually saved and extracted)
   * Performs required merging and transformations to tidy the dataset
   * Writes the final tidy dataset to the working directory